 About connecting and registering Kubernetes clusters

-To connect GKE On-Prem and other Kubernetes clusters residing outside of your GCP project, Google provides a "Connect agent," a Kubernetes Deployment resource that you run in your clusters.
+To connect Anthos clusters on VMware and other Kubernetes clusters residing outside of your Cloud project, Google provides a Connect Agent, a Kubernetes Deployment resource that you run in your clusters.
 Many multi-cluster features rely on this piece of infrastructure.
-The Connect agent reaches out to Google to establish a connection to your project.
-It can traverse NATs, egress proxies, VPNs, and other interconnects you have between your other environments and Google.
-Additionally, your Kubernetes clusters and their API servers do not need public or externally exposed IPs.
+The Connect Agent reaches out to Google to establish a connection to your project.
+It can traverse NATs, egress proxies, VPNs, and other interconnects that you have between your other environments and Google.
+Additionally, your Kubernetes clusters and their API servers do not need public or externally exposed IP addresses.